 Hillary holds a Master of Architecture and a Bachelor of Architectural Studies, both from Carleton University.
 She has been recognized for her academic excellence in the design field, graduating with a High Distinction and Senate Medal.

 Hillary is proficient in a variety of drafting and 3D modelling programs including Revit and AutoCAD.
 She is also proficient in Adobe Creative Suite, including Photoshop, Illustrator, and InDesign.

-Callan Wilson-Delafield is an Intern Architect who joined the firm in September 2020.
-Prior to joining Nicholson Sheffield Architects, Callan gained experience working with Architecture firms in Toronto and Vancouver.
-Callan spent four years at ERA Architects in Toronto where he focused on heritage architecture and also worked for a year as a landscape designer.
+Callan is an Intern Architect who joined the firm in the Fall of 2020.
+Prior to joining Nicholson Sheffield Architects, Callan gained five years experience working with Architecture firms in Toronto and Vancouver.
+Four years were spent at ERA Architects in Toronto where he focused on heritage architecture and landscape design.

 Callan holds a Master of Architecture and a Bachelor of Architectural Studies, Honours Co-op degree, both from the University of Waterloo, receiving a design studio award during his undergrad.
-During his master’s degree he was a TA for the fourth year Design Studio and twice for first-year Cultural History courses.
-He also participated as a guest critic in multiple undergraduate design studios.
-In the new year, he will be teaching a course at Fanshawe in the BEDP program.
+During his master’s degree he was a TA for Design Studio and Cultural History courses, he also participated as a guest critic in multiple design studios.
+Since graduating, Callan has had the opportunity to teach two Design Visualization courses at Fanshawe College in the BEDP program.

 Petar Sesar is an Architectural Technologist with 10 years of experience in the architectural and interior design field.
 He completed his advanced diploma in the Co-op Architectural Technology program at Fanshawe College in 2010 and is currently continuing his studies in the RAIC Syllabus Diploma in Architecture program in collaboration with Athabasca University.